Kernix13/beginner-git-commands/README.md

 - git commit -m "Title" -m "Description ..........";
 ```

+### Comments

+How do you make comments in git?
+Don't think it's done, but just use the comment symbols like `#` yo add comments in the cde blocks.

 ## Create a repo from the command line

 This is for when you have a project that you have been working on locally and want to then push it to GitHub.
 Create an empty repo on GitHub.
 Once you have the https_url the process is the same as the first section above "Pushing your local files to an empty repo".
 Make sure to give it the same name as your project folder just so there is no confusion.